 STAY AT: Aspen Mountain Lodge

-And it has a variety of beginner level activities which are perfect for newbie skiers.
-Snowmass is popular as a family ski resort due to the amount of kid friendly attractions in the area, including the 25,000-square-foot Treehouse Kids’ Adventure Center.
+And it has a variety of beginner level activities that are perfect for newbie skiers.
+Snowmass is popular as a family ski resort due to the amount of kid-friendly attractions in the area, including the 25,000-square-foot Treehouse Kids’ Adventure Center.

 Snowmass is located 8 miles away from Downtown Aspen, and you can take advantage of a free shuttle to reach the ski resort.
 As mentioned there are tons of fun snow related attractions here, like beginner level ski lessons, snowboarding, tubing, etc.